 It’s Complicated: A relationship whereby you aren’t ready to confirm despite getting on great, spending lots of time with one another and sleeping together.

 Seridipidating: Putting off dates hoping that a better person will soon come along, almost as if leaving it all up to fate.

 Sex Interview: Some people use this as a way of determining whether to bother getting to know a person initially.

-Situationship: Also referred to by some as ‘On a Thing,’ situationship is a romantic relationship which you can’t quite label or define.
+Situationship: Also referred to by some as ‘On a Thing,’ situationship is a romantic relationship that you can’t quite label or define.

-Freckling: A summer fling which disperses as the winter sets in.
+Freckling: A summer fling that disperses as the winter sets in.